 The overarching goal of the Task Team is to ensure that DAC methodologies and data remain the reference for the international community in measuring Official Development Assistance (ODA) and non-export credit Other Official Flows (OOF) related to climate change, biodiversity, desertification and other environmental concerns.

-The Task Team will seek to achieve this goal in several ways, notably:
+The Task Team seeks to achieve this goal in several ways, notably by:

 i.
 Facilitating improved use and understanding of the Rio markers through greater communication and outreach

 ii.
 Scoping and reviewing options to improve the quality and robustness of the Rio markers and their implementation, where practical and feasible;